White Christmas (film): Plot

-The girls convince Phil and Bob to forgo New York and spend Christmas with them in Pine Tree, Vermont, where they are booked as performers.
-Upon arriving in Vermont, they find all the tourists have left due to no snow and unseasonably warm weather.
-They arrive at the empty Columbia Inn and are aghast to discover that General Waverly is the landlord of the hotel, has sunk his life savings into it, and is on the verge of bankruptcy.
-Phil and Bob decide to invite some of the cast of Playing Around to Pine Tree to stage a show to draw in the guests, and include Betty and Judy in the show.
-Betty and Bob's romance starts to bloom.
+The girls persuade Phil and Bob to forgo New York and spend Christmas in Pine Tree, Vermont where they are booked as performers.
+In Vermont, they discover that the lack of snow is keeping tourists away.
+Arriving at the empty Columbia Inn, Bob and Phil are aghast to discover that General Waverly is the nearly bankrupt owner, having invested his pension and life savings.
+Phil and Bob decide to stage a large musical at the inn, hoping to attract guests.
+Betty and Judy are included with the other performers.
+Meanwhile, Betty and Bob's romance starts to bloom.